 U.S. Made Military 550 Paracord (from Tom over at CampingSurvival.com)

-Keep a length of 550 Paracord (or other cord of your choosing).
-A minimum of 10-20 feet seems reasonable for starters and for most ordinary uses (lashing, etc.), but I prefer to keep a bit more in the ordinary kit if space permits.
-Here’s the factory (Gladding) where Tom gets his U.S. Made Military paracord.
+Keep a length of ‘550 Paracord’ (or other cord of your choosing).
+A minimum of 10-20 feet seems reasonable for starters and for most ordinary uses (lashing, etc.).
+I prefer to keep a bit more than that in a general purpose survival kit if space permits.

 Flashlight, extra batteries

-MRE’s are another option to consider.
+MRE’s are another consideration for suvival kit food.
 There are lots of practical choices in this category…

-Consider the seasonal extremes.
-Even during summertime, hypothermia can become a risk during a cool rain or at night.
-Consider whatever is appropriate as extras… a stocking hat, a rain jacket, sweatshirt, a pair of gloves, etc. You can always ‘layer’ your clothes and better to have too much on hand than not enough.
+Consider whatever may be appropriate for your kit: Perhaps a knit hat, a rain coat or jacket, sweatshirt, a pair of gloves, etc..
+You can always ‘layer’ your clothes and better to have too much on hand than not enough.